buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_1/Lesson_1_Welcome.md

 You've made it — hell yeah!
 Welcome :).
 My name is Farza and I’ll be your instructor.
 This project is for devs that want to get more into crypto tech.
 All you really need to know going into this: some terminal skills, some javascript, some react.js.
 You'll pick up the rest along the way.

-Few action items for you before moving on:
+A few action items for you before moving on:

 1. **Connect your Discord in the course dashboard.** All the good stuff is going to be happening in a secret category in the Discord that you'll only have access to if you connect your Discord.
 2. **Connect your Ethereum wallet in the course dashboard.** If you don't have a wallet that can interact with dApps, you can just install Metamask for free right now.
 Without a wallet, you can't do the project!